 The working width of this aerator is 40 inches, which is smaller than some other options but still provides plenty of coverage.
 It’s a durable aerator and is good for open spaces, but could be a little more difficult to maneuver in tighter spaces.
 You can use any weights that you have available to weigh down the tray.
 It’s also designed to work safely on uneven terrain and when you’re turning, thanks to its welded tine sections.

 You can assemble this plug aerator yourself using standard hand tools, although it could take a little while to complete.
 Instructions are included so that you know what goes where and can get started quicker.
 It has a heavy-duty steel construction, and it’s made in America too, offering you a quality product.

 - Aerate & Relieve Compacted Soil: 24 heat-treated, 16-gauge Steel plugging spoons penetrate compacted soil and remove up to 3-inch plugs of soil, allowing water, seed, and fertilizer to reach the roots.
 Brinly plug design is narrower with sharpened ends to allow easier penetration and require less weight.

-- Easy transport: for crossing drives, walks and rooted areas, Brinly plug aerator includes a single transport lever to engage transport mode using the 10" Never flat rubber tread tires.
+- Easy transport: for crossing drives, walks and rooted areas, Brinly plug Aerator includes a single transport lever to engage transport mode using the 10" semi-pneumatic rubber tread tires.